slerman12/UnifiedML2old/README.md

 ## Desideratum, Pedagogy, and Research

-All files are designed to be useful for educational purposes in their simplicity and structure, and research advancements/prototyping in their transparency and minimalism of implementation.
+All files are designed to be useful for educational purposes in their simplicity and structure, and research advancements/prototyping in their transparency and minimalism.

 ## Note